Zephyrum-Alsend/Growth-Items/README.md

 - Max 10 parameters for any function call, more will either not be read or throw an error, even if the function itself asks for more than 10

+- No arrays, though OBSE hacks in some with quirks

 Construction Set: https://cs.elderscrolls.com/index.php?title=The_Elder_Scrolls_Construction_Set